 LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Department of Management Services Program: Workforce Service/Budget Entity: Retirement Benefits Administration Measure: Number of FRS Members Action (check one): Requesting revision to approved performance measure.
 Change in data sources or measurement methodologies.
 Requesting new measure.
 Backup for performance measure.
 Data Sources and Methodology: The membership count for the FRS is measured each year at the close of the fiscal year and reported as a performance measure with justifications required for total membership counts that are higher or lower than expectation.
 The department suggests changing this approved performance measure to a reported data item.
 Changes in membership due to employer staffing driven by budget constraints and/or workforce needs is not controlled by the department.
 It is important information to provide but forecasting is based on recent historical trends that may or may not reflect employer practices or expectations.
-Validity: The membership counts will continue to be developed on the same methodology and included as a required reporting item.
-Reliability: The membership count methodology remains consistent from last year to this year.
+Validity: As this measure is the "Unit Cost Measure" associated with the Administer the Florida Retirement System Activity (ACT1610), the membership counts will continue to be developed on the same methodology and included as a required reporting item.
+Reliability:

+The membership count methodology remains consistent from last year to this year.